15 Columns

 \[ y=\delta\left(1-\cos \left(\sqrt{\frac{P}{E I}} x\right)\right) \]

-At the free end of the column, x = L, we know that y = δ so:
+At the free end of the column, x = L, we know that y = δ, and therefore

 \[ 0=\delta \cos \left(\sqrt{\frac{P}{E I} L}\right) \]

-The trivial solution δ = 0 shows that no matter what the P value no buckling will occur.
-So we have:
+The trivial solution δ = 0 shows that no matter what the P value, no buckling will occur.
+Thus

 \[ \begin{aligned} & 0=\cos \left(\sqrt{\frac{P}{E I} L}\right) \\ & \sqrt{\frac{P}{E I}} L=\frac{n \pi}{2} \\ & \text{where n=1, 3, 5,...} \end{aligned} \]

-The smallest critical load happens at n = 1, results in:
+The smallest critical load happens at n = 1 and results in

 \[ P_{c r}=\frac{\pi^2 E I}{(2 L)^2} \]